Data Centers in Kennewick

 Network & Connectivity Ecosystem

-Kennewick is a developing market with connectivity primarily serving regional needs.
-While not a major interconnection hub, it offers sufficient network infrastructure for enterprise and edge deployments.
+Kennewick is a developing colocation market with a focus on regional connectivity.
+While not a primary interconnection hub, it provides capable infrastructure for serving Eastern Washington and surrounding states.

-Carrier Density & Carrier Neutrality: The market features at least 3 network providers as of September 2025.
-Carrier-neutral facilities provide access to regional and national networks, ensuring competitive pricing and redundancy.
+Carrier Density & Carrier Neutrality The market includes 1 data center with access to 3 network providers, as of September 2025.
+Carrier-neutral facilities provide connections to a mix of regional and national carriers for redundancy.

-Direct Cloud On-Ramps: There are no direct, dedicated cloud on-ramps within Kennewick as of September 2025.
-Secure, private connections to major cloud providers like AWS, Google Cloud, and Microsoft Azure are established through network extensions to primary hubs in Seattle or Portland.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Kennewick, as of September 2025.
+Businesses connect to cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure through dedicated circuits to major hubs in Seattle or Portland.
+These private network connections ensure secure, low-latency performance.

 Power Analysis

-Washington's power infrastructure is a key advantage for data center operations in Kennewick, offering some of the lowest prices in the nation.
+Washington State's power infrastructure is a primary advantage for data center operators in Kennewick, offering some of the lowest energy prices in North America.

-Average Cost Of Power: The industrial power rate is approximately $0.048/kWh as of September 2025.
-This extremely low cost can substantially reduce operational expenditures for power-intensive deployments.
-The grid is dominated by renewables, with about 67% from hydroelectric and 11% from nuclear sources.
+Average Cost Of Power Industrial power costs average $0.05/kWh, as of September 2025.
+This extremely competitive rate significantly reduces the total cost of ownership for power-intensive operations.
+The grid is supplied primarily by renewable sources, with approximately 67% from hydroelectric and 8% from wind.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Washington provides a significant financial benefit through a sales and use tax exemption on data center equipment and construction.
-This state-level incentive lowers the upfront capital investment required to build or expand a data center footprint.
+Tax Advantage For Data Centers Washington offers a sales and use tax exemption for the purchase and installation of data center equipment in qualifying facilities.
+This incentive dramatically lowers the upfront capital investment required to build or expand a data center footprint.

 Natural Disaster Risk

-Kennewick has a High natural disaster risk profile, with a Federal Emergency Management Agency (FEMA) NRI Score of 93.22 as of September 2025.
-This score indicates that facilities must be engineered to withstand multiple potential hazards.
+Kennewick has a High natural disaster risk profile, with a FEMA National Risk Index score of 93.22, as of September 2025.
+While it avoids major coastal threats, operators must engineer facilities to withstand specific regional hazards.

-Key risks for the region include earthquake, wildfire, volcanic activity, and riverine flooding.
-Other notable risks are drought, strong winds, and winter weather.
-Site selection and infrastructure design should carefully account for these environmental factors.
+The primary risks include earthquake, volcanic activity from the Cascade Range, wildfire, drought, and riverine flooding.
+Other notable risks are strong wind and winter weather.
+Thorough site selection and facility design are critical to mitigate these potential disruptions.